 Tree climbing with a full compliment of safety gear shows your customers and employees that you are serious about doing the job right and preserving everyone's safety.
 Tree climbing injuries are very unforgiving, and a few dollars spent on safety gear and standards could prevent thousands in medical bills and lost productivity.
 Every climber should own and use at least a helmet, chaps, eye and hearing protection, and gloves.

-The 2012 ANSI Z.133 standard cover the safety requirements for tree care operations.
+The 2012 ANSI Z.133 standard covers the safety requirements for tree care operations.

 Perhaps the most essential piece of climbing safety gear, a good helmet is a priceless investment.
 Unlike hard hats, climbing helmets protect against impact from all sides.